squirro/training/data_loader/7_upload/README.md

 # Using custom plugins for the Squriro Data Loader in the frontend

+### NOTE: Uploading plugins requires Squirro Version 2.5.0 or later.
+For users running Squirro version 2.4.X, it is recommended to use the Data Loader from the command line only

 This example shows how custom plugins can be created for the Squirro Data Loader, and used within the Squirro web UI.
 As long as a few rules are followed, any plugin can be uploaded to Squirro and used within the UI.
 Once uploaded, the plugin will appear in the UI as shown below: